RedHatInsights/insights-pup/README.md

 # Platform Upload Pre-Processor

-The Platform Upload Pre-Processor (PUP) is designed to recieve payloads from the Insights Upload service via HTTP POST, extract facts from the payload, forward the information to the inventory service, and finally respond to the upload service with the result.
+The Platform Upload Pre-Processor (PUP) is designed to recieve payloads for the `advisor` service via the message queue, extract facts from the payload, forward the information to the inventory service, and finally respond to the upload service with the result.

 ## Details

-The PUP service is a component of the Insights Platform that validates the payloads uploaded to Red Hat by clients.
+The PUP service is a component of the Insights Platform that validates the payloads uploaded to Red Hat by the insights-client.
 The service is engaged after an upload has been recieved and stored in quarantine storage.
-It runs on Tornado 5 and Python 3.6.

-PUP retrieves payloads via the URL in the POST from the upload service, processes it through the configured mechanism to extract needful information and guarantee integrity of the archive, and send the extracted info to the inventory service.
-The success/fail response is then returned to the upload service which responds to the originating client.
+PUP retrieves payloads via URL in the message, processes it through insights-core to extract facts and guarantee integrity of the archive, and send the extracted info to the inventory service.
+The success/fail response is then returned to the upload service to indicate whether to keep or reject the archive.

 The service runs in Openshift Dedicated.